 Cited by the FBI as one of the fastest-growing white-collar crimes in America today, title and deed fraud is on the rise!
-Don’t become a victim along with the already estimated $1.77 billion that was stolen through housing, title, and deed fraud in 2019.
+Don’t become a victim along with the already estimated $1.77 billion that was recently stolen through housing, title, and deed fraud.
 The threat to your home is real, and your hard-earned equity is at risk!

 What should you do?
 Protect your home 24/7/365 with HomeLock™, the most advanced digital property monitoring available on today’s market.
 Our proactive service continuously monitors databases, listing sites, property records, and more for any changes on your property.
 Plus our comprehensive DomiDocs home management platform is included with HomeLock™!

 When you buy a home, you’ll receive a deed which is an official legal document used to transfer ownership rights of a property or asset between two people.
 A title is an additional document that serves as evidence and recognition as to those ownership rights, similar to a receipt or proof of purchase for your home.
 Title and deed fraud occurs when a criminal steals your home right out from under you by using unscrupulous tactics.
 Think it can’t happen to you?
 Property fraud has increased by a whopping 6,134% in five years!
 Besides the real possibility of losing your forever home forever, the legal fees alone could be insurmountable.

 What Can Go Wrong With Your Home?